rahulmanas/om-labs-assignment/README.md

-# TypeScript Next.js example
+# 0xPass Assignment

-This is an assignment by 0xLabs that connects to Dapp and have Uniswap like Layout for swapping
+This is an assignment by 0xPass that connects to Dapp and have Uniswap like Layout for swapping

 ## How to run?